 She got a second mandate for PM with the lowest ever turn out

 She was in the chair during the worst floods on record

 She was investigated more than any MP on record and yet given the least number of advisories

 She is also the PM who served during the most politically stable period, called a snap election without Parliament approval, and led a cabinet that lasted only one day.

 There are many other records broken by Yingluck Shinawatra amongst which is that she presented a record number of bills before Parliament and yet the country is in exactly the same mess it was in when she arrived on the scene in 2010.
 More than a million home owners who's livelihood's were destroyed in the 2011 floods have still not received their flood victim compensation.
 School leaving age, poverty line pensions, hospital fees, and tax exemptions have not been raised.
 She failed at every opportunity.
 Even amongst the reds in Issan she went from hero to zero in four years.
 They want Thaksin and his sister was a disappointment.
 She is the PM who mingled with heads of state and danced with the American President while the poor who put her there live in squalor.

-My next prediction; When the Generals have finished little sister Yaowapa will be next and she will be eaten alive by the political vultures because she isn't as pretty.
+My next prediction; When the Generals have finished little sister Yaowapa will be the next PM and she will be eaten alive by the political vultures because she isn't as pretty.